-At the Board Meeting on 16 July 2021, the budget for 2021 was approved, which was based on maintaining the level of core programmes, seeking new opportunities to deliver customised programmes whilst increasing the level of the reserves and ensuring the future sustainability.
+At the Board Meeting on 4 July 2022, the budget for 2022/3 was approved, which was based on maintaining the level of core programmes, seeking new opportunities to deliver customised programme, investing in resources to support the growth in activities, recognising in the short term the Company's reserves will be depleted.
 The results to date are in line with expectations.

 Additionally, the Board has not changed its objective to have a level of reserves equivalent to 6 months future operating costs and administration expenses.
-At 31 July 2021, the better than expected financial outturn, the level of reserves are in line with the Board's objective.
-In addition, the cash flows forecast for the next 12 months indicate we should maintain the level reserves at an appropriate level.
+At 31 July 2022, the financial outturn was less than budgeted as advised.
+The level of reserves as consequence declined but it is still the Board's objective to rebuild our reserves over the medium term to the equivalent of six months operating costs of circa €120k.
+The results to date and forecast for the next 12 months indicate that we should achieve this objective.